pachyderm/pachyderm/doc/enterprise/stats.md

 To take advantage of the advanced statistics features in Pachyderm Enterprise Edition, you need to:

 1. Run your pipelines on a Pachyderm cluster that has activated Enterprise features (see [Deploying Enterprise Edition](deployment.html) for more details).
-2. Enable stats coolection in your pipelines by including `"enable_stats": true` in your [pipeline specifications](http://pachyderm.readthedocs.io/en/latest/reference/pipeline_spec.html#enable-stats-optional).
+2. Enable stats collection in your pipelines by including `"enable_stats": true` in your [pipeline specifications](http://pachyderm.readthedocs.io/en/latest/reference/pipeline_spec.html#enable-stats-optional).

 You will then be able to access the following information for any jobs corresponding to your pipelines:

-- The amount of data that was uploaded and downloaded during the job and on a per-datum level.
+- The amount of data that was uploaded and downloaded during the job and on a per-datum level (see [here](http://pachyderm.readthedocs.io/en/latest/fundamentals/distributed_computing.html#datums) for info about Pachyderm datums).
 - The time spend uploading and downloading data on a per-datum level.
 - The amount of data uploaded and downloaded on a per-datum level.
 - The total time spend processing on a per-datum level.